SachiniTennakoon/Analyzing-marks/README.md

 # Analyzing-marks
-Python program to analyze the marks of students
+This repository contains a simple python program to analyze the marks of students. grade the marks and diplay them in a star graph.